networknt/light-doc/content/en/tutorial/tram/todo-list/view.md

 ```

 This service implementation is using ElesticSearch to index the TodoView so that we can search
-the object and update the index once receives command side events.
+the object and update the index once it receives command side events.

 In the next step, let's take a look at [tram-todo-command][] restful microservice.